Small area estimation of growing stock timber volume, basal area, mean stem diameter, and stem density for mountain forests in Austria: Introduction

 SAE methods can generally be classified into two groups: unit-level and area-level models.
 Unit-level models are constructed at the population unit level, which is the minimal unit that can be sampled from a population.
 Unit-level models characterize the relationship between outcome variables measured on sampled population units with auxiliary data available for all population units.
 Small area prediction proceeds by summarizing unit-level predictions that fall within the areal extent of interest \citep{rao2015small}.
 In contrast, area-level models are constructed at the areal unit level, where areal units are pre-defined non-overlapping areas that tessellate the population's extent.
 Area-level models characterize the relationship between area-specific direct estimates and auxiliary data.
 Typically, the direct estimates are generated using design-based estimators \citep{rao2015small}.
 In this way, an area-level model uses available auxiliary information to effectively ``adjust'' the area-specific direct estimates.

 In our current study, extreme sparseness of the available forest inventory plots precludes stand-level direct estimates and hence use of area-level models.
 Rather, we pursue unit-level SAE using Bayesian regression models.
 Predictive performance is assessed for series of candidate models of increasing complexity.
 Data used to inform estimates are described in Section~\ref{sec:data} and \ref{sec:variables}, the model definitions, their implementation, and prediction algorithms are given in Section~\ref{sec:model_construction} and \ref{sec:implementation_analysis}.
 Candidate models and assessment metrics are described in Section~\ref{sec:candidate_models}.
-Results are given in Section~\ref{sec:results}, followed by a discussion and next steps are in Section~\ref{sec:discussion_conclusion}.
+Results are given in Section~\ref{sec:results}, followed by the discussion and conclusion in Sections~\ref{sec:discussion} and \ref{sec:conclusion}, respectively.